Leroy P. Steele Prizes

 The Steele Prize for Seminal Contribution to Research is awarded for a paper, whether recent or not, that has proved to be of fundamental or lasting importance in its field, or a model of important research.
 The amount of this prize is US$5,000.

 Special Note: beginning with the 1994 prize, there has been a five-year cycle of fields for the Seminal Contribution to Research Award.
-That cycle would have the 2014 prize awarded in analysis, 2015 in algebra, 2016 in applied mathematics, 2017 in geometry/topology, and 2018 in discrete mathematics (logic alternates with discrete mathematics every five years) and 2019 in analysis renewing the cycle.
+That cycle would have the 2015 in algebra, 2016 in applied mathematics, 2017 in geometry/topology, and 2018 in discrete mathematics (logic alternates with discrete mathematics every five years), 2019 in analysis, and 2020 in algebra renewing the cycle.

 Most Recent Prizes